 Miracle Mule is a rocking, hoof-stomping, tail-swishing band from Marin County, California.
 Some folks might describe our music as good-time Americana, others might say it's down-home country with a heavy dose of Louisiana hot sauce.
 We prefer to just call it "swampy tonk."
 However you describe it, it's fun and energetic, irresistibly danceable, with rich harmonies and solid song writing.
 We play at most of the more prestigious venues in the north bay, as well as a host of wineries, festivals and concert series.
 We have a loyal following, but there's always room for more.
 Check us out soon.
 Dance, Laugh, Bray.

-Now Booking Spring & Summer 2019.
+Now Booking Summer & Fall 2019.

 We didn’t waste the whole winter hibernating – we’ve been taking advantage of the off-season to get busy recording our long-awaited third album.
 It’s tentatively titled “Romp in the Swamp,” and it’s shaping up to be a worthy successor to 2015’s acclaimed “Swampy Tonkin’.”
 Resident songwriters Geoff Mack and Dick Bay have been busy, and they’ve compiled twenty-some Mule-ish tunes that they’ll whittle down to a dozen or so.
 These include favorites from the current live repertoire such as “Delta Queen,” “Mule On,” “They Don’t Want No Train” and of course, “Romp in the Swamp.”
 The project is a not only a great way to tough out the winter, but also the perfect tribute to their tenth year.
 There’s still a lot of work to be done, but stay tuned for a release party this summer.
+Or maybe fall.